Skip to content

 We commute to you

+A Public Liability compensation claim covers anyone who has been injured in a public place or private building, whether due to negligence or a deliberate act of another party.
 Injuries can occur unexpectedly in public or private places and can change your life in a split second.
-The most common spaces which injuries occur in are pathways, grocery stores and commercial and retail spaces.
+The most common spaces in which injuries occur are pathways, grocery stores and commercial and retail spaces.
+Any injury that has arisen because another party has breached their duty of care towards you may entitle you to make a Public Liability compensation claim.

 Common examples of Public Liability injuries include:

-• Trips, slips and falls on public or private property;
+• Trips, slips and falls on public or private property

-• Accidents which occur on school grounds;
+• Accidents that occur on school grounds

-• Injuries from animals, such as dog attacks;
+• Injuries from animals, such as dog attacks

-• Sporting injuries, including recreational and adventure activities;
+• Sporting injuries, including recreational and adventure activities

-• Aviation injuries;
+• Aviation injuries

-• Physical assaults;
+• Physical assaults

-• Sexual assaults;
+• Sexual assaults

-• Food poisoning.
+• Food poisoning

-Making a Public Liability Compensation Claim
+Making a Public Liability Claim

 For a Public Liability claim to be successful, the following elements must be proven:

-• You suffered injury and loss as a result of that duty being breached.
+• You suffered injury and loss as a result of that duty being breached

 To assist in establishing and corroborating your claim, you should gather any evidence of your incident as soon as possible after the incident occurred.
 In particular, photo or video evidence should be gathered to ensure that you provide the most accurate depiction of the environment at the time the injury occurred.
 These additional steps are critical in case there are changes to the scene of the injury.